anenbergb/BERT-from-scratch/README.md

 Weight Decay: 0.01.
 Loss: Masked Language Model (MLM) + Next Sentence Prediction (NSP), with 15% of tokens masked for MLM.
 ```

-* could try reducing max steps to 100k
+The BERT model trained above actually used the "Pre-LayerNormalization" approach described in described in ["On Layer Normalization in the Transformer Architecture" by Xiong et al. (2020)](https://arxiv.org/abs/2002.04745).
+The Layer Norm is applied to the input of each self-attention and feed forward block rather than to the output after the residual connection.
+Pre-LayerNormalization allows for the use of a greater learning rate learning rate from 3e-4 (rather than 1e-4), and reduces the necessity for a warm-up stage.

-As described in "On Layer Normalization in the Transformer Architecture" by Xiong et al. (2020), available at https://arxiv.org/abs/2002.04745, it isn't necessary to use the warm-up stage if Pre-LayerNormalization is applied.
-Just linearly decay the learning rate from 3e-4 (rather than 1e-4).
-Using such a high learning rate for post-LN BERT would lead to optimization divergence.
+According to the authors of the paper using such a high learning rate for the standard post-LN BERT would lead to optimization divergence.

+Due to GPU vRAM limitations, I trained with a mini-batch size of 128.
+I used 2x gradient accumulation to achieve an effective batch size of 256,
+which matches the batch size used to pre-train the official BERT model.
+It's worth noting that using 2x gradient accumulation effectively halfed
+the number of gradient updates experienced at training time.
+The correct resolution to this would be to double the training period.

 ## Fine-Tuning
 ```